Digital Eye Strain

 Follow these helpful tips to ease your discomfort:

 • Position your screen slightly below your eye level.
+Do not elevate your laptop or monitors.

 • Ensure your arms don’t rest on your keyboard.